ashkmason/Hackerrank-problems-in-python/README.md

 - Add up the arrays in every combination to get the max dollar amount without being over the budget and return the dollar amount
 - If over return -1

+### Challenge: Cats and a Mouse
+Which of the two cats will get the mouse or will the mouse get away?
+- if Cat A (x) is closer print 'Cat A'
+- if Cat B (y) is closer print 'Cat B'
+- if they are equal distance then they will fight and the mouse (z) will get away print 'Mouse C'